aspnetzero/documents/doc/Step-by-step-core-publish-to-iis.md

 - Create a file on the server where **IIS** is located. (for example: `C:\inetpub\wwwroot\mywebsite`).
 - Copy extracted files to server. (from `\*.Web.Mvc/bin/Release/netcoreapp2.1/publish/` to `C:\inetpub\wwwroot\mywebsite`).
-- Change `appsettings.production.json` configurations to your settings.
+- Change `appsettings.production.json` configurations with your own settings.

 ### Create IIS Web Site